Chicago Cubs minor league players: Erian Rodríguez

+Erian Rodríguez (born November 23, 2001) is a Panamanian professional baseball pitcher in the Chicago Cubs organization.
+He played for the Panama national baseball team in the 2026 World Baseball Classic.

+Rodríguez was born in Panama, but attended Georgia Premier Academy in an effort to move to a junior college.
+However, after a growth spirt and velocity increase at the prep school, he was drafted by the Cubs in the 13th round of the 2021 MLB draft.
+He made his professional debut in the Arizona Complex League in the 2022 season.

+Rodríguez was promoted to the A-level Myrtle Beach Pelicans in 2023.
+He would be promoted to the high-A South Bend Cubs in 2024, and the double-A Knoxville Smokies in 2025.
+In 18 starts across multiple levels in 2025, Rodríguez was 8-6 with a 3.19 ERA.

 Will Sanders

 William McKeown Sanders (born March 30, 2002) is an American professional baseball pitcher in the Chicago Cubs organization.

 Sanders attended Woodward Academy in College Park, Georgia and played college baseball at the University of South Carolina.
 He was selected by the Chicago Cubs in the fourth round of the 2023 Major League Baseball draft.

 Sanders spent his first professional season in 2024 with the South Bend Cubs Tennessee Smokies.
 He started 2025 with Tennessee before being promoted to the Iowa Cubs.